pythops/amagpt3/Readme.md

 Example:

 ```
-$ http POST :8000/ask question="how cool is elon musk ?"
+$ http POST :8000/ask question="What is the biggest black hole in the universe ?"
 HTTP/1.1 200
-content-length: 127
+content-length: 289
 content-type: application/json
-date: Tue, 22 Nov 2022 12:38:45 GMT
+date: Sat, 18 Mar 2023 12:29:11 GMT
 ratelimit-limit: 1
-ratelimit-remaining: 0
+ratelimit-remaining: 1
 ratelimit-reset: 0
 server: hypercorn-h11

 {
-"answer": "Elon Musk is a business magnate and entrepreneur who co-founded PayPal and Tesla Motors.
-He also founded SpaceX..."
+    "answer": "The biggest black hole discovered so far is called TON 618 and it is located about 10.4 billion light-years away from Earth.
+It has a mass estimated to be around 66 billion times that of the Sun.
+However, there may be even larger black holes that have not yet been discovered."
 }
 ```